Lendistrydev/key-sdk/README.md

 Send `public-key.pem` to lendistry via email.
 (Don't send private key, e.g.`private-key.pem`.)

-In response lendistry will send `kid` value which has to be sent in all further calls to lendistry API via `kid` header.
+In response lendistry sends `kid` value which has to be sent in all further calls to lendistry API via `Kid` header (upper-cased first letter).

 Example
 ```